GaryAmadi/Data-Science-Projects/California Housing/README.md

-*** California Housing notebook summary
+# California Housing Notebook Summary

-*** For this mini-project, i attempt to fit various algorithms to sklearn's readily available california housing to predict the house value based on various factors such as : Average number of rooms, geographical location, e.t.c
+For this mini-project, i attempt to fit various algorithms to sklearn's readily available california housing to predict the house value based on various factors such as : Average number of rooms, geographical location, e.t.c

-*** The following models are implemented for practice purposes :
+### The following models are implemented for practice purposes:
 * Ridge Regression
 * Support Vector Regression
 * Lasso
 * Bayesian Ridge Regression

-*** Finally, an ensemble model is fitted, specifically the Random Forest Regressor, and various metrics are applied to evaluate its performance.
+Finally, an ensemble model is fitted, specifically the Random Forest Regressor, and various metrics are applied to evaluate its performance.

 **Environment:** Developed in a Conda environment using Python.